ibm-cloud-docs/key-protect/set-rotation-policy.md

 ### Viewing a rotation policy
 {: #view-rotation-policy-api}

-For a high-level view, you can browse the policies that are associated with a root key by making a `GET` call to the following endpoint.
+For a high-level view, you can browse the rotation policies that are associated with a root key by making a `GET` call to the following endpoint.

 ```
 https://<region>.kms.cloud.ibm.com/api/v2/keys/<key_ID>/policies